-This tab shows a sortable list of locations in your sources - Egnyte Connect folders, Windows folders as well as SharePoint folders, Document Libraries and List items - which directly contain files with sensitive content.
-For each location, you can see the content source, the number of sensitive files immediately within the location, the level of risk associated with the sensitive content and the last updated timestamp.
+This tab shows a sortable list of locations in your connected sources that contain files with sensitive content.
+For each location, you can see the content source, the number of sensitive files immediately within the location, the level of risk associated with the sensitive content, and the last updated timestamp.

 Sensitive Content Risk